gatsbyjs/gatsby/packages/gatsby-remark-prismjs/README.md

 ### Line hiding

+As well as highlighting lines, it's possible to _hide_ lines from the rendered output.
+Often this is handy when using `gatsby-remark-prismjs` along with [`gatsby-remark-embed-snippet`](https://www.gatsbyjs.org/packages/gatsby-remark-embed-snippet/).

+As with highlighting lines, you can control which lines to hide by adding directives as comments in your source code.

+The available directives are:

+- `hide-line` hides the current line;
+- `hide-next-line` hides the next line;
+- `hide-start` hides the lines until the matching `hide-end`;
+- `hide-range{1, 4-6}` will hide the next line, and the fourth, fifth and sixth lines.

+The hide-line directives will always be hidden too.
+Check out [the using-remark example site](https://using-remark.gatsbyjs.org/embed-snippets/) to see how this looks on a live site.

 ### Inline code blocks

 In addition to fenced code blocks, inline code blocks will be passed through